giosanchez0208/CSC173-Neural-Network-From-Scratch/README.md

 ## Team Collaboration

 Each member contributed to different components of the network:
-- Weight and bias initialization
+- Angelyn Jimeno: Network design and architecture
-- Forward propagation coding
+- Mark Angelo Gallardo: Forward and backward propagation
-- Loss function implementation
-- Backpropagation and gradient computation
-- Training loop and visualization
+- Gio Kiefer Sanchez: Dataset handling, testing, and validation

 ## How to Run